extension/milfam/wp-content/plugins/simple-social-buttons/readme.txt

 2. Upload folder named simple-social-buttons to the /wp-content/plugins/ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Plugin settings -> Everything is self explanatory on settings page.
 Select networks, styles, locations and then chose settings for each location.
-5. (Optional) Customize the buttons in the Settings > Inline, Siderbar, Popup, Media, Flyins.
+5. (Optional) Customize the buttons in the Settings > Inline, Sidebar, Popup, Media, Flyins.

 That's it.
 Buttons will show on your blog posts or any custom type you want.
 Just select it from each section.